haclong/petitspasdanslaneige/src/en/books/manage-coffeebar-event-driven-programming.md

 sites:
   - "Développement"

+summary: "Spontaneously, i will use procedural programming.
+One step after another.
+Like a todo list with every tasks done in order.\n

+I believe procedural programming is a much understandable paradigm because it is based on a succession of ordered tasks and the order is (well should) be easy to follow.\n

+But of course, other options are available.
+Let's explore the event driven programming paradigm with an MVC application based on Zend Framework 2.
+We will implement a small application to handle the orders of a coffee bar."

 ---

 Spontaneously, i will use procedural programming.
 One step after another.
 Like a todo list with every tasks done in order.